 We first and foremost take the time to teach, learn how each player responds to different types of coaching, and only get on a player when they don’t adhere our mutually defined standards of effort and attitude.
 If you’re looking for coaches who are yellers and screamers, the Knights won’t be for you.

 Our pro staff has well over 100 plus years of collegiate and professional playing and coaching experience.
 Our players receive a comprehensive baseball program developing them into confident, successful student-athletes.

 Developing skills sets requires consistency, commitment, structure, and discipline.
 Player commitment to excellence--weekly over months--is required to join our team program.
 Our practices are driven by attention to detail, repetition, structure, and world class instruction.

 To make the right decision for your family, you need to understand what you are looking to get out of the program.
 With the commitment we ask, we will make your son better.

 Being a developmental program, we consider our coaches the foundation of our success.
 We identify non-parent coaches to lead our teams.
 Most of our coaches are former pro or college players, high school or college coaches and are very knowledgeable not just of the game, but how to teach it.
 We first and foremost take the time to TEACH, learn how each player responds to different types of coaching, and only get on a player when they don’t adhere our mutually defined standards of effort and attitude.
 If you’re looking for coaches who are yellers and screamers, the Knights won’t be the program for you.
-All our coaches are paid, and on occasion we do have a coach with a child in the program.
-We pay close attention to this and require that in addition to being a qualified coach, they make decisions in the best interest of the entire team and program.
+All of our coaches are paid, non parent coaches.